Symbols are useful. Letters help us encode our thoughts so they can be recorded and shared. Numbers help us quickly count and calculate value.

 It's a moment to reflect on our values and sacrifices we've made collectively.

 And yet, can we say that we're living up to our values today?
 Instead of listening to the folks on the other side and seeing how we can better live our values, we're flaming each other on Facebook.

 America is a country, but that's never what made us strong.
-No, we've always been at our best when we reached for the the ideal of what we could be.
+No, we've always been at our best when we reached for the ideal of what we could be.
 Reaching back to the past won't help us become great again.
-Instead, we need to push foward to the America we can be.
+Instead, we need to push forward to America we can be.

 Langston Hughes, Let America Be America Again (excerpt)